How To Paint A Turkey

-Learn to paint this Thanksgiving Canvas Painting step by step!
+Learn to paint a turkey step by step!
 I love the spirals all throughout the border, background and even the Turkey’s feathers!
 If you’re feeling extra creative, you can even write words on the feathers.
 This painting is very easy and would be a fun project to do as a DIY paint night just before Thanksgiving or even with your kids!
 Enjoy and don’t forget to share your painting on Facebook or Pinterest!

 This Post Contains Affiliate Links